sh4dowb/codefund-nodemcu-monitor/README.md

 ### Issues

- - `updateToken()` and `updateDatetime()` has problems when using SSL. `updateToken()`'s issue is about Espressif's TLS library, which apparently does not support SNI. `updateDatetime()` with SSL, for some reason, only works in the setup.
+ - ~`updateToken()` and `updateDatetime()` has problems when using SSL. `updateToken()`'s issue is about Espressif's TLS library, which apparently does not support SNI. `updateDatetime()` with SSL, for some reason, only works in the setup.
 5-minute date updates fail to connect.
-Currently these both use HTTP.
+Currently these both use HTTP.~  *Fixed.* Used only one WiFiClientSecure instead of one for each server.
+It's fixed now.